-- AS/NZS 2455.1:2007 (Textile Floor coverings Installation Practice General) - AS/NZS 2455.2:2007 (Textile Floor coverings Installation Practice Carpet Tiles) - AS/NZS 3733: 1995 (Textile Floor coverings Cleaning maintenance of residential and commercial carpeting).
+- AS 2455.1:2019 (Textile Floor coverings Installation Practice General) - AS 2455.2:2019 (Textile Floor coverings Installation Practice Carpet Tiles) - AS 3733: 2018 (Textile Floor coverings Cleaning maintenance of residential and commercial carpeting).

 Licensees and/or suppliers of certified textile floor coverings must have a product stewardship program in place.
-The program shall be publicly available and include contractual arrangements with their customers to take back product at the end of the products useful life for reuse, recycling or reprocessing. (note: incineration or 'gasification' is not accepted by the ECS as a form of reprocessing, re-use or recycling).
+The program shall be publicly available and include contractual arrangements with their customers to take back product at the end of the product's useful life for reuse, recycling, or reprocessing.
+(Note: incineration or 'gasification' is not accepted by the ECS as a form of reprocessing, re-use, or recycling).

-Licensees and/or suppliers of certified textile floor coverings must provide independent verification by a RABQSA registered assessor that the product stewardship program is in place and is capable of delivering the outcomes claimed by the licensee.
+Licensees and/or suppliers of certified textile floor coverings must provide independent verification by an independent qualified assessor that the product stewardship program is in place and is capable of delivering the outcomes claimed by the licensee.

-A discretionary criterion is that certified textile floor coverings must be separated into elemental components for reuse, recycling or reprocessing.
+A discretionary criterion is that certified textile floor coverings must be separated into elemental components for reuse, recycling, or reprocessing.
 Use of specialist tools to facilitate the disassembly of certified textile floor coverings products is permitted.

-The licensee shall provide a declaration of compliance and a report from an independent RABQSA registered assessor confirming that the product stewardship program is capable of delivering the outcomes claimed by the licensee.
+The licensee shall provide a declaration of compliance and a report from an independent and suitably qualified assessor confirming that the product stewardship program is capable of delivering the outcomes claimed by the licensee.

-SCHEDULE 14 - DECLARATION OF COMPLIANCE - GREENHOUSE GAS IMPACT MANAGEMENT.
+SCHEDULE 14 - PRODUCT DECLARATION OF COMPLIANCE LEVEL 4 +